inrupt/inrupt-data-wallet/README.md

 ### On a device with Expo Go

-Press ``s`` to switch to the Expo Go environment.
+After expo has started, make sure it targets the Expo Go environment (as opposed to "development build").
 This will display a QR code which you will need to scan from your device's Expo Go application.

 The Wallet application will then build and install into your device for you to test & debug.